hastisf/idp-ocr-system_ktp/README.md

 ---

-## Workflow
+## 🔄 Workflow

 1. Upload an Indonesian KTP image.
-2. AI classifies whether the document is a valid Indonesian KTP.
+2. AI verifies whether the uploaded document is a valid Indonesian KTP.
 3. Gemini Vision extracts structured identity information.
-4. NIK consistency is automatically validated.
+4. The extracted NIK is automatically validated.
 5. Verification results are displayed.
-6. Processing history is stored in SQLite.
+6. Verification history is stored in the SQLite database.

 ---

-## Extracted Information
+## 📋 Extracted Information

 - Province
 - Regency / City